Antler Hill Veterinary Services bases all of our decisions around our core values of integrity, appreciation and family.

 The Scheck family integrates the core value of family into their daily lives.
 They spend many hours camping, fishing, hiking and horseback riding together.
 Occasionally Michael may even venture onto a horse - if you can find a fishing hole at the end of the ride.
 They'll be joined by their yellow lab- Rayne, and their adventure cat- Boots!
 Their other two cats- Ravenpaw and Mittens, prefer to stay in the comfort of their home.

 The local community is also centered in the Scheck family life.
-The Schecks have been involved with volunteering with local organizations such as Innisfail Minor Soccer, Junior Forest Wardens, St. Marguerite Bourgeoys Parent Council, and the Alberta Horse Trials Association.
+The Schecks have volunteered with local organizations such as Innisfail Minor Soccer, Junior Forest Wardens, St. Marguerite Bourgeoys Parent Council, and the Alberta Horse Trials Association.
 Michael and Jaryn are admired for the example they set when it comes to valuing their family and community.

 Krystal Jarocki graduated from the Veterinary Medical Receptionist Program at Olds College in 2012.
 She worked in a mixed animal practice as a client specialist for 6 years before joining the AHVS Team.